 It is useful to note that the Raspberry Pi is sometimes challenged at the rate of 200Hz, and in extreme cases the MPC controller may not converge within the allowed timeframe (5ms).
 Even though the model in this case is not optimized at all, this still demonstrates the computational requirements of MPC, and justifies the increased interest in the technique as computational power increases.

-The control software for the inverted pendulum robot will be soon available as an open source project on Github.
+The control software for the inverted pendulum robot will be available as an open source project on Github in the near future.

 Overall the robot was able to perform fairly well in various trials.
 The only evident issue is the presence of a small oscillation when the robot is stationary.
 Initially ti was thought that the presence of cogging torque in the PMSM motors could be the reason behind this behavior.
 However, after performing anti-cogging calibration in the motor controller the problem still persisted (although to a lesser degree).
 Thus it seems that the oscillation could be due to misconfiguration of the MPC model parameter values, and is something that additional tuning could eliminate.